-The County Council ambition: The Council will aim to develop a distinctive and unique brand for Nottinghamshire.
+We will develop a distinctive and unique brand for Nottinghamshire.
 Through promotion and marketing, we will raise the profile of our county, locally, regionally, nationally and globally.
-This looks like:

 - Promotion of Nottinghamshire assets to target markets through bespoke and county-wide campaigns, with an inclusive approach that allows all businesses and organisations to contribute and benefit. - Development of guidelines and training to enable any business or organisation to promote their tourism service or product. - Encourage cross-promotion among sites, businesses and organisations.